Director of Wellbeing & Equality

 Read the Director of Wellbeing and Equality's full role description.

-I represent students on mental and physical wellbeing, equality, diversity, inclusion, and everything in between.
-I work a lot on the University and Union’s approach to dealing with issues like mental health, harassment and discrimination, sexual violence, physical health, and safety.
+Caitlin Ridgway represent students on mental and physical wellbeing, equality, diversity, inclusion, and everything in between.
+She works on the University and Union’s approach to dealing with issues like mental health, harassment and discrimination, sexual violence, physical health, and safety.
 I support many of the Students’ Association’s volunteer officers and subcommittees focusing on equality and wellbeing.

 You can find out more about my role below, and feel free to get in touch if you have any questions!